 Betsy MacLeod is the Special Programs Manager for the Precision Medicine Initiative.
 Her professional background is rooted in versatility and ranges from studio art, insurance, customer service, social media marketing, website design, event planning and beyond.

-Betsy is currently enrolled in the Nonprofit Management MS program in Columbia University's School of Professional Studies.
+Betsy is a graduate of the Nonprofit Management MS program in Columbia University's School of Professional Studies.
 She is also an avid volunteer through NY Cares and the Surfrider Foundation and is passionate about many causes.